CharlotteStiller/mid-bootcamp-project-classification/README.md

 2.  **Logistic regression in Python**
 - Logistic Regression with changed class weights fits best for this dataset.
 Highest Yes recall: 0.69.
 - Next step to evaluate this model: Cut the variables which do not improve the prediction and improve the weight/balance
-- For the next marketing study I would recommend to change the questions which have no relationship to the target variable (Like shown in point 5.2.) and to build bins (For example house hold size 5-9)
+- For the next marketing study I would recommend to change the questions which have no relationship to the target variable (Like shown in point 5.2.), target people who live in a household of the size 3 or 4, and to build bins (For example house hold size 5-9)

 3. **Analyse and vizualize the data in Tableau**